Codigo-io/docs/docs/guides/lender.md

 ## Create & implement the CIDL for a simple DeFi

 After creating your account and successfully accessing the environment we can start writing the CIDL.
-Create a new file named `cidl.yaml` from your file explorer.
+Create a new file named `main.cidl` from your file explorer.

 The *CIDL (Código Interface Description Language)* is the input to Código’s Generator; in it, we define our Solana program types and methods.